AlexeyPichugin/contract/docs/source/intro/simple_value.rst

 Check simple value
 ------------------

-Contract can validate simple value.
+PyCont can validate simple value.
 All Template validators you can read in `Trafaret dock`_

 .. code-block:: python

-    >>> from contract import Template, Contract
+    >>> from pycont import Template, Contract
     >>> import trafaret as t
     >>> contract = Contract(Template(t.Int()))
     >>> print(contract(42))